-Port mode flags (PM) are used to configure I/O ports 0 and 2-8 to input or output mode by setting or clearing the corresponding I/O buffer.
-PM flags are stored in four 8-bit registers in RAM area FE8H-FEFH, and are addressable by 8-bit write instructions only.
+Port mode flags (PM) are used to configure I/O ports 2-9 to input or output mode by setting or clearing the corresponding I/O buffer.

-For convenient program reference, PM flags are organized into four groups - PMG1, PMG2, PMG3, and PMG4 as shown in Table n.
+For convenient program reference, PM flags are organized into four groups - PMG1, PMG2, PMG3, and PMG4 as shown in Table 10-3.
+PM flags are addressable by 8-bit write instructions only.

 When a PM flag is "0", the port is set to input mode; when it is "1", the port is enabled for output.
 RESET clears all port mode flags to logic zero, automatically configuring the corresponding I/O ports to input mode.